raspberrypilearning/hows-your-day/en/step_4.md

 --- task ---

-Duplicate your startup screen blocks or startup screen function.
+Duplicate your start-up screen blocks or start-up screen function.

 Place it below the `stop all sounds`{:class='microbitmusic'} block.